 When it comes to news, who or what can you believe these days?
-It's a question we must always ask ourselves given all the fake news stories that have appeared in our news feeds and on most social media platforms in the past two years.
+It's a question we must always ask ourselves given all the fake news stories that have recently appeared in our news feeds and on most social media platforms.
 Do you check if the source or story is reliable before you "like," retweet, or share a story?
-Or do you take a risk online and share without vetting your sources?
+Can you easily spot fake news?

 Don't believe us?
 We've created an interactive quiz to see if you can separate fact from fiction.
 Not only will you be able to score your results, but also it will give you an indication of how our survey respondents reacted when they first saw the same material.